swiss-ai-center/documentation/docs/tutorials/getting-started.md

 !!! info

-    This is only required if you want to run the Core engine locally using Kubernetes.
+    This is only required if you want to run the Core AI Engine locally using Kubernetes.

 [minikube](https://minikube.sigs.k8s.io/)